 The belief that breaking out is shameful, that having perfect skin makes us superior, and all other bullshit like that.

 My name is Jess, I SPECIALIZE in hormones and healing and I still definitely get breakouts.
 Life happens.
 Stress happens.
 We don’t live in a bubble.
+And it’s not a sign that I am broken or majorly unhealthy, it’s a sign that I’m human.
 And if you only get ONE THING from this post, please please please please let it be this: Learn to love and accept your skin WHERE IT IS NOW.
 Know that there is nothing “wrong” with your face.
 Having acne does not make you defective, it makes you human.
 Be okay with who you are HERE, and that will make the healing process all the more effective and nourishing.

 All in all, there are countless things you can experiment with when trying to clear your skin: remove dairy and gluten, eat ALL the gut loving foods, love your liver, etc. However, the most important step in healing (both for physical and emotional health) will be skin acceptance.